ramiy/Charitable/readme.txt

 Install, activate and create your first fundraising campaign in less than 5 minutes.
 With Charitable, adding campaigns is a straightforward, intuitive process.
 Less time setting up campaigns means more time for you to raise awareness for your campaign.

+= Accept credit card donations =

+By coupling Charitable with our [Stripe extension](https://wpcharitable.com/extensions/charitable-stripe/), you can accept credit card donations directly on your website.
+Improve your donor conversion rates by keeping them on your website instead of redirecting them to PayPal.

+Want to use a different payment gateway? [https://wpcharitable.com/support/](Let us know).

 = Skip the transaction fees =

 Other fundraising software charges you for every donation you receive.